 - FileZilla - GUI-based

 If you have a prior version of Dreamweaver or Contribute that works with your FTP server, then it's possible you're encountering a product error with Dreamweaver.
 If you are using the same FTP settings in two different versions of Dreamweaver, then the FTP connection should behave the same.
 If you do not have FTP problems using Dreamweaver MX, but you do have problems using Dreamweaver MX 2004, try the Server Compatibility settings.
-Macromedia extensively reworked the FTP engine in Dreamweaver MX 2004.
+The FTP engine was extensively reworked in Dreamweaver MX 2004.
 It is much more stable and reliable than earlier Dreamweaver FTP engines.
 However, there have been some reports where functionality broke in the newer version.
-Either contact Macromedia technical support or submit a bug report directly.
-If you are using an earlier version of Dreamweaver, download the trial version of Dreamweaver MX 2004 and see if it works.
+Either contact technical support or submit a bug report directly.

 If you are working in a group environment, do other computers in your group have the same problem?
 This will help you determine if the problem is specific to your machine or your Dreamweaver settings, or if there's a firewall conflict or something else common to the group.
 Examples of other things that may be common among computers in a group include: